BigBang1112/nations-converter/README.md

 Powered by [GBX.NET](https://github.com/BigBang1112/gbx-net).

-We are coming back soon.
+We are coming back in December.

 **Current Nations Converter maps crash the game.
 Do not use v1.**